sampsapursiainen/zeffiro_interface/README.md

 forward and inverse simulations in EEG/MEG and can be used also in other bioelectromagnetical imaging applications targeting the brain.
-With ZI, one can segment a realistic multilayer geometry and generate a multi-compartment FE mesh, if triangular surface grids (in ASCII DAT file format) are available.
+With ZI, one can segment a realistic multilayer geometry and generate a multi-compartment FE mesh, if triangular ASCII surface grids (in DAT or ASC file format) are available.
 A suitable surface segmentation can be produced, for example, with the FreeSurfer software suite (Copyright © FreeSurfer, 2013).
+Such a segmentation can be imported at once as a set of ASC files.
 ZI allows also importing a parcellation created with FreeSurfer to enable distinguishing different brain regions and, thereby, analysing the connectivity of the brain function over a time series.
 Different compartments can be defined as active, allowing the analysis of the sub-cortical strucures.
 In each compartment, the orientation of the activity can be either normally constrained or unconstrained.
 The main